 Example IP addresses

-When you need an IP address in an example, such as in a log, use one of the RFC 5737 addresses provided for documentation purposes.
-These addresses are not used on the Internet.
-The available addresses include the following:
+When you need an IPv4 address in an example, such as in a log, use one of the RFC 5737 addresses that are reserved for use in documentation:

-For address ranges, use the following examples:
+For IPv4 address ranges, use the following examples:

 When you need an IPv6 address, use values from the RFC 3849 range.
 Example IPv6 addresses include the following:

 For IPv6 address ranges, use the following example:

 Example street addresses

 Avoid using real street addresses in examples.
 Instead, use one of the following fictional street addresses:

 - 1800 Amphibious Blvd.

 When you need an example project name, create a name that's meaningful or descriptive.